Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 icon: 🧲
 ---

-In this article we'll take a crack at implementing a Base64 encoder and decoder from scratch using Rust.
-Base64 is quite an easy and fun algorithm to implement, so let's dive right in!
+In this article we're taking a closer look at the Base64 algorithm and implement an encoder and decoder from scratch using the Rust programming language.
+Base64 is quite an easy to grasp algorithm and certainly fun to implement yourself!
+Let's dive right in!

 ## What is Base64?
-Base64 is an encoding algorithm that has its primary use in encoding a binary blob to a stringified version using 64 different ASCII characters.
+Base64 is an encoding algorithm that was primarily designed to encode binary data for use in text-based algorithms by using 64 different ASCII characters to represent the bits.
 For example [email attachments](https://en.wikipedia.org/wiki/Email_attachment) or [embedding image data](https://en.wikipedia.org/wiki/Data_URI_scheme) directly into a `img` tag.

-Base64 works by chunking the original binary in chunks of 3 bytes (21 bits) and splitting these 21 bits into 4 groups of 6 bits.
-These 6 bits translate to a number anywhere from 0 (`0b000000`) to 63 (`0b111111`) which are mapped to 64 ASCII characters.
+Base64 works by breaking up the original binary in chunks of 3 bytes (24 bits) and splitting these 24 bits into 4 groups of 6 bits.
+These 6 bits translate to a number anywhere from 0 (`0b000000`) through 63 (`0b111111`) that are mapped to 64 ASCII characters.

 The original Base64 alphabet uses `A-Z` uppercase, `a-z` lowercase, the digits `0` through `9` and special characters `+` and `/`.
 The `=` is used for padding at the end of the output string, so that we always end on a multiple of four bytes.
-This is Base64 in a nutshell, but if you'd like to dive deeper, give [this excellent article](https://medium.com/swlh/powering-the-internet-with-base64-d823ec5df747) a read!
+This is Base64 in a nutshell, for a thorough deep dive into Base64, give [this excellent article](https://medium.com/swlh/powering-the-internet-with-base64-d823ec5df747) a read!

 **TODO** Include small illustration of how Base64 works (stitching multiple bytes together into 6 bit chunks.

-## The main problems to solve
+## The puzzle pieces

+Let's walk through the steps that are required to make encoding into and decoding from Base64 work:

 **Encoding data** to Base64 is fairly simple:
 - Take the original binary input
-- Chop this stream up in slices of 3 bytes (21 bits)
+- Chop this stream up in slices of 3 bytes (24 bits)
-- Within these 21 bits, chunk per 6 bits
+- Chunk each of these 24 bits again in 6-bit parts
-- Convert these 6 bits to an index (0-63)
+- Convert these 6 bits into an index (0-63)
 - Assign an unique character that can be found at that index in the Base64 table
-- Assign an equal sign (`=`) to remaining empty bytes until we reach a multiple of four bytes
+- Append padding characters (`=`) until we until the total encoded string reaches a multiple of four bytes.
 - et voila!

 **Decoding** is basically working backwards:
 - Strip off the padding (`=`)
-- Iterate over the remaining byts in chunks of four bytes
+- Iterate over the remaining bytes in chunks of four bytes
-- Lookup each ASCII char in the table and get the original index.
+- Look up each ASCII character in the table to get the original numeric index
-- From this index take the upper 6 bits and stitch them back together
+- From these indexes, take the upper 6 bits and stitch them back together
-- You should end up with a multiple of 8 bits, you've got your original data back.
+- You end up with a multiple of 8 bits which is your original data

 ## Let's get to work!
-Ok, enough theory, let's get to work!
+Ok, enough theory already!
+Let's get to work!
 Let's setup a new Rust project (binary) and implement our first few modules:
 ```bash
 cargo new base64 --bin
 ```

 ## Implementing an encoding alphabet
 As mentioned previously the default Base64 implementation uses an alphabet containing `A-Z`, `a-z`, `0-9`, `+` and `/`.
-However I'd like our alphabet to be configurable so you'd be able to supply an Emoji-based alphabet for example 👻
+However I want our alphabet to be configurable, enabling us to provide an Emoji-based alphabet instead for example 👻

-In order to make it configurable, let's come up with a common API that we can implement our configurable alphabets against.
-Such an API would be described in what Rust calls `traits`.
+To make it configurable, let's figure out a common API that we can implement our configurable alphabets against.
+We're describing this API in what Rust calls a [`trait`](https://doc.rust-lang.org/book/ch10-02-traits.html) (comparable to an Interface in Java, Go or C#).

 ### Defining our Alphabet trait

-There's pretty much three operations that our alphabet should be able to perform.
-Going from an index to a character, going from a character back to the original 6-bit index and getting our padding character.
+There are basically three operations that our alphabet should be able to perform; Going from an index to a character, going from a character back to the original 6-bit index and getting the character used for padding.

-Let's create a new `src/alphabet.rs` file inside our project and let's get going:
+Let's create a new `src/alphabet.rs` file inside our project and get going:

 ```rust
 pub trait Alphabet {